priscilasanfer/concrete-challenge/README.md

 ```

 ### TODO
-- I faced a problem with gradle to identify the tests class, so I decided to change to Maven due the time to finish the project
+- I had a problem identifying the test classes using the gradle, so I decided to switch to Maven due to the project's lead time.
-- For some reason I couldn't fix the relationship between the User and Phones entities, and because of that I couldn't associate the phone to its user.
+- For some reason, I was not able to make the relationship between User and Phone entities work properly.
+  The two entities are saved in the database but are not linked.
-I also tried to associate both before saving it but was useless.
+  I tried to assign the User to the Phone entity before saving them to the bank, but it also didn't work.
-- I need to learn how to test void methods in order to test the deleteById feature
+- I still need to learn how to test void methods.
-- Fix test shouldReturnUserWithValidId to return the correct HTTP status
+- Fix 'shouldReturnUserWithValidId' test to return the correct HTTP status.
-- Fix test shouldCreateUser to save the user correctly
+- Fix 'shouldCreateUser' test to save the user correctly
-- Add more tests in oder to have 100% of coverage
+- Add more tests in oder to have 100% of coverage.
-- Generate token when creating a new user
+- Generate token when creating a new user.
-- Return decrypted password in the response.
+- Return decrypted password in the response body.